freeCodeCamp/freeCodeCamp/README.md

 ### Contributing

-We welcome pull requests from members of the freeCodeCamp community and from veteran developers alike!
+We welcome pull requests from members of the freeCodeCamp.org community and from veteran developers alike!
 Please follow [these steps](CONTRIBUTING.md) to contribute.

 ### License

-Copyright (c) 2018 freeCodeCamp.
+Copyright (c) 2018 freeCodeCamp.org

 The content of this repository bound by the following licenses:

-- The computer software is licensed under the [BSD-3-Clause](./LICENSE.md).
+- The computer software is licensed under the [BSD-3-Clause](LICENSE.md) License.
-- The [curricular content](https://www.npmjs.com/package/@freecodecamp/curriculum) in the [`/seed`](/seed) and subdirectories are licensed under the [CC-BY-SA-4.0](https://github.com/freeCodeCamp/curriculum/blob/master/LICENSE.md).
+- The [curricular content](https://www.npmjs.com/package/@freecodecamp/curriculum) in the [`/curriculum`](/curriculum) and subdirectories are licensed under the [CC-BY-SA-4.0](/curriculum/LICENSE.md) License.